E3SM-Project/e3sm_to_cmip/source/examples.rst

 From this we can see that the clt variable needs the CLDTOT input variable, and pr needs both PRECC and PRECL.

 Next we use ncclimo to extract the time-series and do the regridding. `A detailed tutorial can be found here <https://www.youtube.com/watch?v=AJyAjH-1HuA>`_
-Variables specific to your case will be denoted <LIKE THIS>
+Variables specific to your case will be denoted <LIKE THIS>.

+In this example Im using files which look like "20191204.BDRD_CNPCTC_SSP585_OIBGC.ne30_oECv3.compy.cam.h0.1850-01.nc", and so their casename is "20191204.BDRD_CNPCTC_SSP585_OIBGC.ne30_oECv3.compy".

 .. code-block:: bash